Dulanjana-S/airbnb-data-engineering-project/reports/final_report.md

 * Dashboard deployment
 * Docker containerisation

-These items were deprioritised to focus on core data engineering, reproducibility, EDA, and statistical analysis.
+These items were deprioritised to focus on core data engineering, reproducibility, EDA, statistical analysis, and clear documentation.

 ## 3. Dataset Overview